jnaidu/IoTGitBook/create_an_instance_of_the_device_from_template.md

 From a device template, we can create multiple instances of a device.
 In this case, we create an instance of a car from a device template and activate the device in IoT platform.

 ## POST: CREATE DEVICE
-Create device service creates an instance of a device for the given deviceTemplateId.
+Create device service creates an instance of a device for the given deviceTemplateID.
 The device will inherit the default attributes defined in the device template.
-This service returns a deviceId which acts as a handle for all other web service calls.
+This service returns a deviceID which acts as a handle for all other web service calls.
 However, the device is not yet active to be used.

 ATTRIBUTES: